ParitKansal/Operating-System/README.md

 #### **Variables**:
 - **Mutex**: Binary Semaphore to take lock on buffer (Mutual Exclusion)
-- **Full**: Counting Semaphore to to denote the number of Foccupied slots in buffer
+- **Full**: Counting Semaphore to to denote the number of occupied slots in buffer
 - **Empty**: Counting Semaphore to denote the number of empty slots in buffer

 #### **Initialization**